-There is a common believe that safari and family travel doesn’t go well together.
+There is a common belief that safari and family travel doesn’t go well together.
 Let me tell you that it’s not true.
 I decided to write this post because of all the emails I get from readers asking me about taking their kids on safari.
 I hope this will help to answer some of your questions, ease your fears, and most important – show you that you can have an unforgettable African safari experience, also with young children.

 We are in no way experts of traveling to Africa with kids.
 We are just a family who likes to travel, take the kids along, and share our experiences hoping to inspire others to do the same.

 It just so happens that South Africa was our first far trip with all three kids.
 And so the twins went on their first safari game drive when they were just 2 years old.
 Our oldest was 4.
 A year and a half later, when our kids were 3, 3, and 5, we made a beautiful four-week road trip in Namibia.

 So here is some practical information you may want to know when planning an African safari with young children.
 I have compiled all kinds of questions that I have received from my readers about taking kids on safari in Africa.

 If you don’t find an answer to your question below, please feel free to leave a comment at the bottom of this page, and I will try my best to help you out.

 In my opinion, South Africa and Namibia are the best countries for families traveling to Africa.
-There are several reasons for this:
+There are several reasons for this.

-- First, both countries have good wildlife viewing that is easily accessible.
+First, both countries have good wildlife viewing that is easily accessible.
 You can visit Kruger National Park or Etosha National Park with your rental car.
 This is not the case in most other African countries, where you need to have a guide/driver to visit national parks.
 Self-drive safari is always cheaper and it allows you to take kids of any age on safari.

-- Second, Namibia and South Africa both have very small malaria risk in certain periods.
+Second, Namibia and South Africa both have very small malaria risk in certain periods.
 So you can take your kids on safari without having to take malaria pills.
 See question 4 for more information.

-- Third, both countries are relatively safe for an individual family trip.
+Third, both countries are relatively safe for an individual family trip.
 I say ‘relatively’, because, well, bad things can happen anywhere.
 As everywhere else in the world, you have to use common sense.
 We never felt unsafe anywhere in Namibia.
 As for South Africa, most places are completely safe, just be cautious around townships next to the big cities, like Johannesburg.

-2. How old do my kids have to be to go on safari in Africa?
+How old do my kids have to be to go on safari in Africa?

-While most organised safari trips and game drives have various age restrictions, there is no age limit for self-drive safari.
+While most organized safari trips and game drives have various age restrictions, there is no age limit for a self-drive safari.
 Our kids’ first safari experience was when they were just 2 years old.
 It was a guided game drive in a private game reserve on the Garden Route in South Africa.
 Here you can read more about our South Arica trip with young kids.

 In Namibia, we could join several safari rides with a guide, but there were also other places that wouldn’t take kids under 6 years.
 Some others would allow young kids on safari rides, but would warn you from the start that they would not stop anywhere near the ‘cats’ (lions, leopards, cheetahs) with such young kids in an open vehicle.

-3. How many days do we need for safari with kids?
+How many days do we need for safari with kids?

 This will depend on the destination of your choice.
-In Kenya, Tanzania, Botswana and many other African countries, the purpose of the whole trip is often nothing else but animal viewing.
+In Kenya, Tanzania, Botswana, and many other African countries, the purpose of the whole trip is often nothing else but animal viewing.
 So you are in a safari vehicle for days and days in a row.

 I think that 3-4 days of safari in a row is more than enough for any child.
 If you can add some variation to your trip and go watching animals every couple of days rather than a week in one go, you will have a much more relaxing and fun trip.

-4. Can we go on safari with a 2 – 3 year old, 4, 5, 6 year old, and for how long?
+Can we go on safari with a 2 – 3 year old?
+4, 5, 6 year old?
+And for how long?

 I wouldn’t advise long safari trips with kids younger than 6.
 Here is a breakdown per age of what I think is best when considering safari with young kids.

 - 6-8 year old children: I guess it depends on your child, but most kids at this age should be able to sit still in a car for a day, and so a longer safari trip is possible.
-You have to be aware though that safari involves lots of driving and searching for animals, that is not always as exciting as the actual viewing of the animals.
+You have to be aware though that safari involves lots of driving and searching for animals, which is not always as exciting as the actual viewing of the animals.

-5. Is it dangerous to take young kids on safari?
+Is it dangerous to take young kids on safari?